-- Failing to submit ₹1.9-Check stop-Secure seat in class on time or within 24 hours of adding late. - Failing to submit a total of four assignments throughout the course. - Skipping two consecutive Learning units. - Missing more than one Lab Partner meeting.
+- Skipping or being late for any assignment during Learning Units 1-3. - Failing to submit a total of four assignments throughout the course. - Skipping two consecutive Learning Units. - · Missing more than one Lab Partner meeting.

 Student drop

 Student-initiated withdrawal may occur through the second week of class with nothing recorded on the student transcripts and weeks 2-10 with a recorded W (withdrawal).